patrickhuber/Pliant/README.md

 ```
 ## Recognizing and Parse Trees

-### Using ParseEngine, ParseInterface and Grammars to Recognize Input
+### Using ParseEngine, Lexer and Grammars to Recognize Input

 Using the calculator grammar from above, we can parse input by constructing
 a parse engine and parse interface instance.